spang-lab/LearnMHN/doc/omega_mhn/mhn.omega_mhn.rst

-*omega_mhn*: The package containing all functions to work with the OmegaMHN
+*omega_mhn*: The package containing all functions to work with the oMHN
 ===========================================================================

 .. automodule:: mhn.omega_mhn